Conflicts Involving Trees and Neighbors

 Yes.
 By law, you have the right to trim branches and limbs that extend past the property line.
 However, the law only allows tree trimming and tree cutting up to the property line.
 You may not go onto the neighbor's property or destroy the tree.
 If you do harm the tree, you could be found liable for up to three times the value of the tree.
 Most trees have a replacement value of between $500 and $2500.
-Some, that are considered ornamental or landmark trees, can have an astonishing value of between $20,000 and $60,000.
-So use extreme caution when tree trimming!
+Ornamental or landmark trees can have a value of between $20,000 and $60,000.

 If my neighbor owns a fruit tree, and the branches hang over my property, can I eat the fruit?